If you’re watching A Chinese Odyssey 2: Cinderella for heart-wrenching romance, you’re going to be sorely disappointed. (To say the least)

 - While it has always been presented as a separate movie, A Chinese Odyssey 2: Cinderella is a direct continuation of the first movie.
 In fact, given their lengths, both could be watched back-to-back as one 3-hour saga.
 (Don’t do that, trust me)

-Yeah, the story really makes little sense from start-to-end, much of this no-thanks to the poorly executed time-traveling spin.
+Yeah, the story truly makes little sense from start-to-end, much of this no-thanks to the poorly executed time-traveling spin.
 The spin created so many absurd loose ends, the script opted to just abandon everything mid-movie with one timeline wipe.

 There’s also the maudlin, unconvincing romance, or romances, or … whatever.
 Now, the English title has always been Cinderella.
 However, the original Cantonese name actually translates to something to the likes of, the “magical romance of the heavenly couple.”
-So as to befit this title, the script correspondingly forces in some semblance of a heart-wrenching romance between Joker and Zixia in the second half.
+So as to befit this title, the script forces in some semblance of a heart-wrenching romance between Joker and Zixia in the second half.

 But here’s the thing.
 The two are barely seen romancing each other.
 Whatever is shown hardly delivers any sensation of poignant, star-struck love too.